kagisearch/kagi-docs/docs/kagi/why-kagi/why-pay-for-search.md

 > — [The Anatomy of a Large-Scale Hypertextual Web Search Engine](http://infolab.stanford.edu/pub/papers/google.pdf), Sergey Brin and Lawrence Page, 1998

 Unfortunately, this is not how it played out, and over the last 20 years we proceeded to witness the [great detoriation of web and search](https://blog.kagi.com/age-pagerank-over) as a result.

-## Ad-supported search engines & how you currently pay for search

-Recent reporting in [Wired](https://www.wired.com/story/google-antitrust-lawsuit-search-results/) shed new light on how ad-supported search engines alter queries to generate more commercial outcomes.

-> Google likely alters queries billions of times a day in trillions of different variations.
-Here’s how it works.
-Say you search for “children’s clothing.”
-Google converts it, without your knowledge, to a search for “NIKOLAI-brand kidswear,” making a behind-the-scenes substitution of your actual query with a different query that just happens to generate more money for the company, and will generate results you weren’t searching for at all.
-It’s not possible for you to opt out of the substitution.
-If you don’t get the results you want, and you try to refine your query, you are wasting your time.
-This is a twisted shopping mall you can’t escape.

-For completeness, here is the official Google [response](https://twitter.com/searchliaison/status/1709726778170786297) to the article so you can decide for yourself.

-One has to consider that the cost of ad-supported search is not free; you are paying with your time, attention and behavior change as well as personal information you are sharing and losing control of as you use ad-supported search.

 ## The numbers tell a tale